Oak Ridge National Laboratory in Collaboration with Florida State University presents…

 | 8:30-9:20 am | Overview of Neutron Spectroscopy Capabilities at ORNL | Mark Lumsden (ORNL) |

-| 9:20-10:10 am | Sleuthing out spin liquidity in cerium based pyrochlores with neutrons | Hitesh J. Changlani (FSU) |
+| 9:20-10:10 am | Sleuthing out Spin Liquidity in Cerium Based Pyrochlores with Neutrons | Hitesh J. Changlani (FSU) |

-| 10:40-11:20 am | Neutron for Quantum Materials | Rob McQueeney (Iowa State Univ.) |
+| 10:40-11:20 am | Aspects of Chirality in Kagome Metals | Rob McQueeney (Iowa State Univ.) |

-| 11:20-12:10 pm | RIXS | Mark Dean (BNL) |
+| 11:20-12:10 pm | Exploring Quantum Materials with Resonant Inelastic X-Ray Scattering | Mark Dean (BNL) |

 | 12:10-1:00 pm | Working Lunch | |

-| 1:00-1:50 pm | muSR | Yasutomo Uemura (Columbia Univ.) |
+| 1:00-1:50 pm | Probing Unconventional Superconductors by Muons, Neutrons and Photons | Yasutomo Uemura (Columbia Univ.) |

 | 1:50-2:40 pm | Fragile magnetism in metallic transition metal chalcogenide | Yu He (Yale Univ.) |